General Graduate Admissions Policies & Procedures

 Students who have applied for admission to a graduate program at CMU are not permitted to enroll for more than nine credit hours in that graduate program as a non-degree seeking student.
 A hold shall be placed on the student’s registration, and the student cannot continue to enroll until an admission decision has been reached.
 A student’s application must be complete, and the program faculty must recommend either a regular admission or must deny admission by the earning of nine credit hours.

 An applicant who has been denied admission to a graduate program or who has received Conditional Admission may request reconsideration by writing to the Graduate Program Department Head within 10 days of the date of denial or notification of conditional admission status.
 Requests should include the reasons for requesting reconsideration, along with supporting materials and information that was not submitted with the original application.
-Appeals should follow the appeal process listed in the Graduate Criteria and Procedure Manual.
+Appeals should follow the appeal process listed in the Graduate Policies and Procedure Manual.

-Each student shall be assigned an Graduate Advisor upon acceptance into a graduate program by the appropriate department.
+Each student shall be assigned a Graduate Advisor upon acceptance into a graduate program by the appropriate department.
 The student’s Graduate Advisor, in consultation with the student’s Graduate Committee or Graduate Program Director/Coordinator, should approve all courses applied to graduation requirements.
 The Graduate Advisor also is responsible for assisting students with questions regarding their academic programs such as expectations for comprehensive examinations, thesis, and/or practicum as well as professional advising and guidance for academic and professional endeavors.
 Any advisor-approved deviations from published program requirements or degree plans must be approved by the Graduate Program Director/Coordinator, the Academic Department Head and the Director of Graduate Studies.